vEnhance/web.evanchen.cc/input/otis.md

 # {{ hl("apply", "Application &mdash; Year IX (2023-2024)") }}

-You may send late applications for OTIS 2023-2024 between September 1, 2023 and April 30, 2024.
-(You can send before September 1 too, but I can't promise I'll process it quickly.)
+You may send late applications for OTIS 2023-2024 up to April 30, 2024.
 See the instructions below.

 - [Application instructions and homework for fall 2023](upload/otis-app-ix.pdf)